DreamCoder123/All-Interview-Question/README.md

 20. What is Spring Boot dependency management system?
 It is basically used to manage dependencies and configuration automatically without the need of specifying the version for any of that dependencies.

+21. What are the possible sources of external configuration?
+Spring Boot allows the developers to run the same application in different environments by making use of its feature of external configuration.
+This uses environment variables, properties files, command-line arguments, YAML files, and system properties to mention the required configuration properties for its corresponding environments.
+Following are the sources of external configuration:
+Command-line properties – Spring Boot provides support for command-line arguments and converts these arguments to properties and then adds them to the set of environment properties.
+Application Properties – By default, Spring Boot searches for the application properties file or its YAML file in the current directory of the application, classpath root, or config directory to load the properties.
+Profile-specific properties – Properties are loaded from the application-{profile}.properties file or its YAML file.
+This file resides in the same location as that of the non-specific property files and the {profile} placeholder refers to an active profile or an environment.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features